timescale/docs/api/add_dimension.md

   Multiple tablespaces only supports concurrent queries.

-When using hash partitions, best practice is to use 1 hash partition per disk.
+When using hash partitions, best practice is to have at least one hash partition per disk.

+set number of partitions to a multiple of number of disks.
+For example, the number of partitions P=N*Pd where N is the number of disks and Pd is the number of partitions per disk.
+This enables you to add more disks later and move partitions to the new disk from other disks.

 TimescaleDB does *not* benefit from a very large number of hash partitions, such as the number of unique items you expect in partition